-During 2020, pursuant to our capital return program, we declared and paid four quarterly dividends of \$0.02 per share of our common stock.
-We have paid nineteen consecutive quarterly dividends.
+During 2021, pursuant to our capital return program, we declared and paid four quarterly dividends.
+The dividend declared in December 2021 was \$0.03 per share, while the dividends declared in March, July and September 2021 were \$0.02 per share.
+We have paid twenty-three consecutive quarterly dividends.